Sam Hoyt: Early life and education

 Hoyt grew up on Buffalo's west side and attended area schools, graduating from The Park School of Buffalo, and receiving a Bachelor of Arts degree in Political Science from Buffalo State College in 1992.
 He also attended Ohio Wesleyan University.

 Background

 Prior to entering elected office, Hoyt served as Western New York regional director for U.S. Senator Daniel Patrick Moynihan, and was marketing and promotions director for the Buffalo Bisons minor league baseball team.
 He represented the 144th Assembly District, encompassing part of Buffalo, New York, and all of Grand Island, New York from 1992 to 2011.

 New York State Assembly career

 Elections

 Hoyt was first elected in a 1992 special election following the death of his father, William B. Hoyt, who held the office prior to him.
-From 1992 to 2010, Hoyt won all elections for his assembly seat with voting percentages between 51% to 79% in his favor.
+From 1992 to 2010, Hoyt won all elections for his assembly seat with voting percentages between 51% and 79% in his favor.